compromis/rajoy-or-homer-quiz/README.md

-# Compromis Fake News Quiz
+# Compromis Rajoy or Homer Simpson

-> A vue.js quiz app to spot the fake news
+> A vue.js quiz app to guess who said the phrase: Homer Simpson or Spanish President Mariano Rajoy

 ## Build Setup